aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Use **multimodal approach** to forecast a time-series using several other time-series.
-In this case for every time series a *data sourse* node will be created.
+In this case for every time-series a *data sourse* node will be created.

 .. code-block:: python